MiSTer-devel/TRS-80_MiSTer/README.md

  * Expansion interface with quad disk drives
  * Real Time Clock (RTC)
  * RS232-C Interface (IO ports $E8 to $EA)
+ * SavedStates
  * White, Green and Amber Phosphor screen emulation
  * Sound output is supported (however cassette saving sound is suppressed)
  * Cassette loading is many times faster than the original 500 baud
  * Ctrl Key simulates shift-DownArrow

+## How to use the Saved States
+ * You must first create "rom_names" each virtually containing 4 saved states numbered from 1 to 4 and selected in the OSD
+ * To create these slots just put a non-empty file with a .SAV extension anywhere, but preferably in games/TRS-80
+ * An easy linux/MiSTer command to do this is : echo "A">/media/fat/games/TRS-80/MySave001.SAV
+ * You can create as many save "rom_names" as you want, they are just needed to define the "rom_name" under which the savestates are done, this aside they are not used.
+ * Use the OSD to select a slot with the "Snapshot "\*.SAV" OSD entry, and a state number from the "Savestate slot" OSD entry
+ * the physical saves are stored in /media/fat/savestates/TRS-80
+ * the UI is a bit primitive for the moment, this will be updated in the future probably.
+ * The SaveStates mecanism saves the video memory, the main memory and the processor's internal registers and states.
+It doesn't save any other peripheral, notably not the disk controller.
+That should be ok though, but don't do bizarre things like making a snapshot right in the middle of a writing sectors sequence, it's not gonna end well.
+ * The details of the format of the savestate file are as follow :
+   - 0000-000f : Mister header, serial number of the save and file size in 32bits words
+   - 0010-002f : Z80 registers
+   - 0030-042F : Video Screen
+   - 0430-c42f : Main Memory (4000-ffff)

 ## Notes:
  * The included BOOT.ROM has been modified to take advantage of a special interface for loading cassettes; original BASIC ROMs are also supported
  * Simulates Percom Doubler and TRS-80DD, but the upcoming JV3 decoding will be required to use DD disk images (disabled for now)